Siddi-2506/Recipe-management-system/README.md

 /recipe-management-system
 │── Signup.html        # User authentication (Sign-up/Login)

+│── Signup.css         # Adds styles to User authentication (Sign-up/Login)

+│── Signup.js          # Adds User authentication (Sign-up/Login)

 │── index.html         # To add new recipes

+│── styles.css         # To add styles to add recipes page

 │── recipes.html       # To show the uploaded recipes only to the user who have uploaded

+│── recipes.css        # Adds styles to all the uploaded recipes

+│── recipes.js         # Acts like a backenend to store the uploaded recipes

 │── view_recipes.html  # To view all the recipes uploaded by every different users

-│── styles.css         # To add styles to add recipes page
+│── view_recipes.css   # To add styles to view all the recipes uploaded by every different users

+│── view_recipes.js    # To store all the data uploaded and view it to other users who visit

 │── README.md        # Comprehensive project documentation